kellankyle/kellankyle/README.md

 - 👋 Hi, I’m @kellankyle - this is just my online handle (i plan on useing my real name - business name when i get closer to coding goals)
 - 👀 I’m interested in ...
 Escape from Tarkov, other MMO, RPG, and automation games
 - 🌱 I’m currently learning ...
-AI ML using Tensor but am a beginner and have ambitions for a project
+AI ML using Tensor but am a beginner and have ambitions for a project...
-- 💞️ I’m looking to be an asset to the community and maybe something more as learn ...
+- 💞️ I’m looking to be an asset to the python / Tensor community and learn from my experinces ...
 - 📫 How to reach me ... email at kellan.kylemore@gmail.com

 <!---